Choreographic programming

-In computer science, choreographic programming is a programming paradigm where programs are compositions of interactions among multiple concurrent participants.
+In computer science, choreographic programming is a programming paradigm for distributed systems, where programs are written as compositions of interactions among multiple concurrent participants.

+Deadlock is a common error that can occur in distributed systems.
+Choreographic programming ensures that deadlock cannot occur in the scope of the choreography by ensuring that every time a message is sent from one party, there is a corresponding receive on the other end.

 Overview

 Choreographies

 In choreographic programming, developers use a choreographic programming language to define the intended communication behaviour of concurrent participants.
 Programs in this paradigm are called choreographies.